Chart Color Schemes

 Berwick - South East lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Berwick - South East's population was approximately 20,627 as of November 2025, according to AreaSearch's analysis.
-This figure represents a growth of 2,867 people, or 16.1%, since the 2021 Census reported a population of 17,760.
-The increase is inferred from the estimated resident population of 20,004 in June 2024 and an additional 1,105 validated new addresses since the Census date.
-This results in a population density ratio of 2,087 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Berwick - South East's growth rate exceeded that of the SA3 area (6.1%) and the national average, making it a growth leader in the region.
-Overseas migration contributed approximately 39.5% to overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Berwick - South East's population was around 20,627 as of November 2025.
+This reflected an increase of 2,867 people since the 2021 Census, which reported a population of 17,760.
+The change was inferred from ABS estimates: 20,004 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 2,087 persons per square kilometer, above national averages assessed by AreaSearch.
+Berwick - South East's growth of 16.1% since the 2021 census exceeded its SA3 area (6.1%) and the national average.
+Overseas migration contributed approximately 39.5% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Berwick - South East is projected to grow by an additional 10,223 persons, representing a total gain of 46.5% over the 17-year period, placing it in the top 10 percent of national statistical areas for growth.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+By 2041, Berwick - South East is predicted to have expanded by 10,223 persons based on the latest annual ERP population numbers, reflecting a gain of 46.5% over the 17-year period.

 Frequently Asked Questions - Population